 This unit aims to impart to the learners the necessary skills to produce, report, and analyse their work in a digital environment.
-Based on five learning outcomes which when combined give the learners the possibility to create advanced reports, represent data visually, understand the target audience and prepare outstanding presentations as well as manipulate images.
-Finally, the unit shows the learners how to keep the files generated safe from various mishaps.
+Based on six learning outcomes, out of which learners need to focus on five, chosen by the lecturer, which when combined give the learners the possibility to create advanced reports, represent data visually, understand the target audience and prepare outstanding presentations as well as manipulate images and videos and create websites.

-At this level, most of the reports being prepared by the learners will require a certain level of detail, possibly producing reports which contain a substantial number of pages.
-This unit will show the learners how to master such large documents.
-Some information is better represented in a visual form.
-Using spreadsheet software, this unit will demonstrate to the learners how to create advanced charts, create what-if scenarios as well as how to analyse and validate the data being inputted.
-Building upon previous learning, this unit demonstrates how to create presentations, which are adequate for the audience and the venue.
+Using word processing software, spreadsheet software and presentation software this unit will demonstrate to the learners how to create advanced charts, create what-if scenarios as well as how to analyse and validate the data being inputted.
+Building upon previous learning, this unit demonstrates how to create presentations which are adequate for the audience and the venue.
 Moreover, the presentations will be enriched with multimedia content to enrich the experience of the audience.